rfdrake/dhcp_lease_querier/php/README.md

+# Notice

+**I have verified that this still works, but I haven't made any efforts to document it or keep it updated.
+If you want to run it or send me patches then that is fine.

+Please remember the Library is from Pat Winn and it may be best to look around to see if he has more modern code rather than starting with this.**

 I made a daemon for this with Pat Winn's php code.
 I'm not sure if I made any modifications to his files so I'm leaving them in the php directory as well.